My Approach to Helping

 I am located in Downtown Seattle's beautiful Pioneer Square, in the historic Pioneer Building at 1st & James.

-Fees are affordable, by percentage of income, capping at $155hours for individual and $175 for couples.
+Fees are affordable, by percentage of income, capping at $155hours for individuals and $175 for couples.
 Fees are due at time of service.
-Insurance companies that recognize "out-of-network" providers will reimburse part of the fee, however most people prefer the scale and the privacy that comes with private pay.
+Blue Cross & Blue Shield reimburse, recognizing me as an "out-of-network" provider; however most people prefer the cash scale.
+No notes are kept; by client request, this arrangement is legal in the state of Washington and maximizes your privacy completely.

-Call me to arrange a free twenty-minute meeting.
-If your choice is to continue for a whole hour, then a session-fee will be charged.
+Email me with what your concerns are; a free twenty-minute meeting will be set.
+Should you choose to continue that session for a whole hour, then a fee will be charged.

-Please feel welcome to call; I am glad to help.
+Please feel welcome to contact me.
+I am glad to help.

 My Role as a Therapist

-The therapist's job requires a strong peer relationship to the client; it is the client who ultimately knows what he or she needs to go forward.
+The therapist's job requires a strong peer relationship to the client, who ultimately knows what he or she needs, to go forward.

 My Therapy Focus